-This is our 5th in a series of newsletters reflecting on Dann’s Principles of Management, nine principles I wrote up over 30 years ago, and still find relevant today.
+This is our 5th in a series of posts reflecting on Dann’s Principles of Management, nine principles I wrote up over 30 years ago, and still find relevant today.
 Review the whole list here. or to view full descriptions on each of the remaining eight principles, check the links at the bottom of this newsletter.

 Walking the talk really is important

 So what is the 5th Principle? “ An organization is only as great, and its employees only as committed, as they interpret the leader to be.”
 In short, leaders truly do lead, in one direction or the other.

 Before reading further, take a moment to think about the great leaders you have worked with.
 Go ahead, name them.

 Now, what made them great in your eyes?
 What impact did that greatness have on you and on the organization?

 If you are like me and countless others I have talked with, you would say that the great leaders separate themselves by demonstrating what they want of others.
 They are an example to follow.
 They never ask of someone else what they are not willing to do themselves.
 In short, they have integrity.
 They themselves are what they profess to be important.

 Yes, there are other characteristics you might name: courageous, principled, generous of spirit in giving credit to others, believing in their followers, visionary, etc. But, it has been my experience that these characteristics are overshadowed or overlooked if the leader lacks integrity (def: steadfast adherence to a strict moral or ethical code, the state of being unimpaired, soundness.)

 When we look at a chair and say it has integrity, we are meaning that it can be depended upon.
 We know if we put our fanny in that chair, we won’t fall to the ground.
 We have faith in its soundness or completeness.
 We feel safe.
 That is more important than the aesthetics of the chair, assuming we are going to actually use the chair.